Schema.org markup for AI citations: what actually matters in 2026

 How LLMs actually see structured data

-Here is the technical detail that most schema debates miss.
-LLMs do not read JSON-LD payloads directly the way a search crawler does.
+The technical detail most schema debates miss: LLMs do not read JSON-LD payloads directly the way a search crawler does.
 They receive structured data indirectly, via Data-to-Text conversion during training.
 When a model is trained on a page, the pipeline that prepares the training data reads the HTML, extracts the visible text, and also parses the JSON-LD and converts it into natural-language statements that get folded into the training corpus.
 That is the mechanism by which structured data influences what the model "knows" about a site.

 The four schema types that actually matter